emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 The single most important decision I made related to science writing was joining NASW.
 For students, it's only $20 to join and the value is fantastic.
 NASW offers networking opportunities, hosts an annual conference for science writers, and has lots of resources, fellowships, and other support for science writers at every stage of their careers.

 After joining, I signed up for the Perlman Virtual Mentorship Program, a summer mentor-match program for student NASW members.
 I was paired with an amazing freelance science journalist who covers Earth and space science and bit of biology, and I started to work on a reporting project for the program that should run on the NASW Student Newsroom site in August.
-With my mentor's help, I also started to put together pitchess for *Science News* and *Eos*.
+With my mentor's help, I also started to put together pitches for *Science News* and *Eos*.

 I can't understate how important finding a mentor was for me.
 Being able to ask my mentor questions was especially helpful for learning the subtler things in science journalism --- like how to email editors and sources, what pitches look like, how old research can be before it isn't not fresh anymore, where to look for interesting science stories, how much pay is reasonable, what publications like what kinds of stories, etc. etc. She read my emails to help me feel less scared the first time I sent them off, and she helped me revise stories once I got assignments.